-“Last Thursday, at the Harvard Square Theatre, I saw my rock-and-roll past flash before my eyes,” Jon Landau began.
+“Last Thursday, at the Harvard Square Theatre, I saw my rock-and-roll past flash before my eyes,” Jon Landau began in a review for the Boston-based alternative weekly The Real Paper.
 “And I saw something else: I saw rock-and-roll future and its name is Bruce Springsteen.”

 After calling Springsteen “a rock ’n’ roll punk, a Latin street poet, a ballet dancer, an actor, a joker, bar band leader, hot-shit rhythm guitar player, extraordinary singer, and a truly great rock ’n’ roll composer,” he ended his rapturous review with a mix of delight and disbelief: “He leads a band like he has been doing it forever.
 I racked my brains but simply can’t think of a white artist who does so many things so superbly.”

 Not only did the review help rocket Springsteen’s career to stratospheric heights – at a time when he was precariously close to losing his Columbia Records contract following lower-than-expected sales of his first two albums – but Landau went on to be Springsteen’s co-producer and manager for 17 years, from his seminal third LP Born to Run (1975) to Human Touch and Lucky Town (1992), except for Nebraska (1982).